Day 1 – Arrival and Orientation

 In the morning, we will continue to bird the forests of Santa Marta, specifically looking for any of the specialty species we may not have seen yet.
 After midday we will drive to Minca and then head east, driving for 3 to 4 hours to Riohacha.
 Night in Riohacha.

-Day 7 – Return to Bogotá and connection to main tour
+Day 7 – Flight to Bogotá and connection to main tour

 Before our flight to Bogotá, we have a morning of birding around Riohacha.
 This will allow us to sample xerophytic scrub and desert habitats and the Los Flamencos Reserve, where specialties include Green-rumped Parrotlet, Buffy Hummingbird, Black-crested Antshrike, White-whiskered Spinetail, Slender-billed Inezia, Vermilion Cardinal, Orinocan Saltator, and Tocuyo Sparrow.
 Los Flamencos is a national reserve designed to protect several lagoons used seasonally by large concentrations of Greater Flamingos.
 Among the flamingos occur several other waterbirds, including Roseate Spoonbill, Reddish Egret, Scarlet and White Ibis.
 Further possibilities include Russet-throated Puffbird, and Chestnut Piculet.
 This area becomes warm fairly early, so this morning we will have to leave before dawn with a box breakfast to eat on the road.